-‘Teen Mom OG’ Catelynn Lowell & Tyler Baltierra Ready For Another Baby?
+‘Teen Mom OG’ Catelynn Lowell And Tyler Baltierra Ready For Another Baby?

 In the short clip, which was released by MTV on Monday, March 20, Lowell asks Baltierra, “How soon would you want to have another kid?”

 While fans will have to wait and see what Baltierra’s response will be, People Magazine claimed on March 21 their second child, daughter Novalee Reign, may not be the only baby in the house for much longer.
-As fans will recall, Catelynn Lowell gave birth to Novalee on January 1, 2015, nearly 6 years after they welcomed daughter Carly and chose adoption for the child.
+As fans will recall, Catelynn Lowell gave birth to Novalee on January 1, 2015, nearly six years after they welcomed daughter Carly and chose adoption for the child.

 Catelynn Lowell and Tyler Baltierra kicked off their reality television career in 2009 when they appeared on an episode of the first season of 16 & Pregnant.
 Since then, they have chronicled the challenges of adoption and shared moments from their private lives with daughter Novalee.